What role in the community do you think convenience stores should play?

 What does NACS political engagement mean to you, and what benefits have you experienced from being politically engaged?

-What federal legislative or regulatory issues keep you up at night (with respect to the convenience store industry)?
+What federal legislative or regulatory issues keep you up at night?

 What c-store product could you not live without?